excleake/SolanaVotingContract/README.md

 - No voting expiration or time-based restrictions
 - Voting options are limited to 2–3 predefined answers
 - No on-chain validation for duplicate voting beyond PDA-based constraints
-- No frontend UI; interaction is done via a console client
+- No frontend UI, interaction is done via a console client
 - No upgrade mechanism for the deployed smart contract

 These limitations are acceptable for a PoC and help keep the focus on core Solana concepts.